Madhavan1707/Trending-Movies-App/README.md

 - **Trending Movies:** Home screen displays trending movies in a 2-column grid.
 - **Movie Details:** Detailed view with a collapsing toolbar that shows movie poster, title, overview, release date, rating (both numeric and via RatingBar), cast list with profile images, a trailer button that launches YouTube, and similar movies.
 - **Offline Support:** Caches API responses using Room so that movies can be loaded even without an active internet connection.
+- **Search**: An animated search bar in the search screen that provides debounced search results.
+- **Offline Support**: Caches API responses using Room so that movies can be loaded even without an active internet connection.

 ## Libraries Used